calendar42/Calendar42-documentation/rest-api/endpoints/search.md

 **fields searched**
  - In the event: 'title' and 'description'
- - In the event related 'start_location' (the only location of a normal event): 'text', 'address', 'city', 'postcode'
+ - In the 'start_location' and 'end_location' related to the event: 'text', 'address', 'city', 'postcode'
  - In the users subscribed to the event: 'first_name' and 'last_name'

 **format**